 1 ½ pounds peeled and deveined cooked shrimp

 1 teaspoon Old Bay seasoning

-Begin by melting Cabot Salted Butter in a small saucepan over medium heat.
+MELT butter in a small saucepan over medium heat.
 Add minced garlic and cook for 1 minute, stirring frequently.
 Whisk in flour until well blended and then gradually add milk, stirring with a whisk.

-Toss sauce with the hot pasta and cooked shrimp.
+TOSS sauce with the hot pasta and cooked shrimp.
 Sprinkle with remaining cheddar and seasoning and enjoy immediately.

 Needed a cheesy shrimp recipe that didn’t need parm, because it was last minute late dinner and I didn’t have any parm, and found this one.
 It was amazing and is a keeper.
 I used white cheddar, pasta shells instead of linguine, and frozen pre-cooked shimp because that’s what I had.
 Cooked the pasta, heated the shrimp and made this yummy sauce.
 Easy to make for this amateur cook.
 This is going to replace my previous parm and olive oil cheesy shrimp pasta for sure.